-PHY 141 - PHYSICS 1 (4 CR) (Student must earn a qualifying score on CCAC's aligned placement test to be eligible to earn CCAC credit) AP Physics 1 is an algebra-based, introductory college level physics course designed for all college bound students interested in pursuing a science related field, more advanced work in the life sciences, medicine, geology, or as a component in a non-science college program that has science requirements.
+This is an algebra-based, introductory college level physics course designed for all college bound students interested in pursuing a science related field, more advanced work in the life sciences, medicine, geology, or as a component in a non-science college program that has science requirements.
 This course explores topics such as Kinematics, Dynamics, Conservation of Energy, Momentum, Rotational Motion, Simple Harmonic Motion and Thermodynamics.
 Students seeking to major in engineering, science, or any STEM related fields in college are encouraged to enroll.

-This course is designed to prepare students for the AP Physics 1 Exam in May, which could result in a student receiving college credit.
-AP Physics 1 is a rigorous course that relies heavily on students' math and algebra skills.
+Students will take the AP Physics 1 Exam in May which could result in receiving college credit.
+This is a rigorous course that relies heavily on students' math and algebra skills.
 In addition, through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.
-This course requires 25% of the instructional time be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that will provide students with the opportunity to apply the scientific practices.
+This course requires 25% of the instructional time be spent in handson laboratory work, with an emphasis on inquiry-based investigations that will provide students with the opportunity to apply the scientific practices.

 It is highly recommended that students successfully complete Honors Chemistry & Lab before enrolling.
-Students choosing to bypass Honors Chemistry & Lab must sign a waiver to enroll.
+Students choosing to bypass Honors Chemistry & Lab must sign a waiver.
 Students may earn a weighted grade on the 5.0 scale for this course.